yambo-code/yambopy/docs/source/qepy.rst

 Unfolding
 ~~~~~~~~~~~~~
 The class `Unfolding()` is useful to unfold the electronic structure calculated in a supercell into the original primitive cell of
 the material.
 Currently it generates and reads Quantum Espresso XML files.
-The class is based in the work of Popescu and Zunger published in Phys.
-Rev. B 85, 085201 (2012).
+The class is based in the work of Popescu and Zunger published in `Phys.
+Rev. B 85, 085201 (2012)`<https://journals.aps.org/prb/abstract/10.1103/PhysRevB.85.085201>.